djdlp/InterviewQuestions/README.md

 4) How to works UITableView (cells creation and caching)?

-5) Explain Responder Chain pattern (hit testing)
+5) Hit testing

-6) UIViewController lifecycle (including before iOS 6)
+6) UIViewController lifecycle

 7) Autolayout, size classes

+8) Main thread and UIKit

 # Multithreading/Asynchronous

 1) What approaches do you know?

-2) Deadlock, livelock (+ examples)
+2) Deadlock, livelock

-3) What is GCD?
-How GCD works with threads (what problem solves this approach?)?
-Barriers, Groups, Sources, Target queues
+3) GCD (Barriers, Groups, Sources, Target queues, Threads)

 4) What is NSOperation?
 Comparision GCD and NSOperation